andreasMazur/geoconv/README.md

 restriction that it is intended **solely for academic and non-commercial research purposes, unless prior written permission has been granted by the owners of the methods utilized**.

-If you use GeoConv, please cite the relevant publications associated with this project.
+By using GeoConv, you are employing methods from prior work.
+Please cite the corresponding original publications.

 ## Referenced Literature